gramineproject/graphene/Documentation/manpages/gsc.rst

    as the executable path and the library path, and scans the entire image to generate a list of trusted files.
-GSC excludes files and paths starting with :file:`/boot`, :file:`/dev`, :file:`/proc`, :file:`/var`, :file:`/sys` and :file:`/etc/rc`, since checksums are required which either don't exist or may vary across different deployment machines.
+GSC excludes files and paths starting with :file:`/boot`, :file:`/dev`, :file:`/proc`, :file:`/var`, :file:`/sys` and :file:`/etc/rc`, since hashes are required which either don't exist or may vary across different deployment machines.
 GSC combines these variables and list of trusted files into a new manifest file.
 In a last step the entrypoint is changed to launch the :file:`apploader.sh` script which generates an Intel